Unseen Footage and a Possible Return: A Conversation about the Romer Family Archive

 We invite you to a screening and discussion of the newly digitized works of Witold Romer, a famous Lviv scholar and master of photography, with the participation of Andriy Boyarov, Oleksandr Makhanets, and Barbara Romer.

-Witold Romer's archive was discovered about ten years ago by Barbara Romer, his granddaughter, in the family's home.
-Its processing greatly expands the understanding of the photographer's work, which is known to researchers mainly through the works kept in the Wrocław National Museum.
+Witold Romer's archive was discovered about eleven years ago by Barbara Romer, his granddaughter, in the family's home.
+A year later, at the end of 2014, Andriy Boyarov met Ms. Barbara in Wroclaw and she introduced him to the Romers' rich heritage.
+The processing of the archive greatly expands the understanding of the work of the photographer, who is known to researchers mainly through the works kept in the Wrocław National Museum.
 For a long time Witold Romer was a central figure in the circle of Lviv photographers, heading the Institute of Photography at Lviv Polytechnic, and in the late 1930s he became president of the Lviv Photographic Society.
 Outside his creative hobbies, Romer was a scientist and studied chemistry.
 He defended his doctorate and worked as the head of the photomechanical department at the Knyzhnytsia-Atlas publishing house, owned by his father.
 While studying modern methods of printing maps, he invented posterization, a tone-separating method of printing photographs.
 During the Second World War, he immigrated to England, where he was engaged in aerial photography in the British Air Force.
 After the war, Witold Romer moved to Wrocław and continued his scientific work at the Polytechnic University.

 Over the past week, the Urban Media Archive team at the Center for Urban History has been working on digitizing the tapes from the Romers' home archive, which were kindly provided by Barbara Romer.
 At the event, we will show home movies of the family filmed in the apartment and near the house on Dlugosza (now Kyryla i Mefodiya) Street, videos of Lviv's panorama that were part of the work on the film about Lviv as a city of the European watershed, as well as pre-war color films with the family.